Zhong-Lab-UCSD/HiFislides/README.md

 The output of surfdedup includes two files:

 1. `L1R1_dedup.fasta`: fasta file with deduplicated read sequences (obtained from STDOUT).
-2. `L1R1_dup.txt`: txt file listing all the read identifiers that shared the same read sequence.
+2. `L1R1_dup.txt`: txt file listing all the read identifiers that shared the same read sequence (obtained from STDERR).
 Note that when N reads shared the same sequence, only 1 of the N read identifiers would be randomly chosen and printed to `L1R1_dedup.fasta` while the remaining N - 1 read identifiers would be shown in N - 1 rows in `L1R1_dup.txt`.

 <!-- `BWA_BLOCK_SIZE` is an integer which indicates how many bases to process in a batch, and it serves to speed up the indexing.
 This number in the script is automatically calculated based on the input variable `BWA_MEMORY`, which indicates the memory to be used in Megabytes. -->